-It’s not a secret that Australia loves it’s “Big Things”.
-They are all over the place, sticking up into the landscape and demanding a selfie or crazy group photo.
-They are a fun stop on a road trip, and something to brag about seeing to your mates.
+It’s no secret that Australia loves its “Big Things”.
+They are all over the place, sticking up into the landscape and demanding a selfie or wild group photo.
+They are a fun stop on a road trip and something to brag about seeing to your mates.
 Here are the big things in South Australia to tick off next time you are driving around the state.

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.